hpatches/hpatches-benchmark/README.md

 ### Entering the challenge: quick start

 The simplest way to enter the challenge is to compute patch descriptor for all patches in *HPatches* and use the tools in *HBench* to produce the result files that need to be submitted.
-For now, you can try this on the *HPatches* training set; once the test set is released, you will be able to follow the same procedure to generate the challenge submission files.

-> **Remark:** Currently only the training set is released.
-You can send us your results on the training set to verify their validity, but for entering the challenge, please send us the results once the test set is released (mid September 2016).

 The procedure can be summarized in a few steps: